PowerShell: Design

+Philosophy

-A key design tactic for PowerShell was to leverage the large number of APIs that already existed in Windows, Windows Management Instrumentation, .NET Framework, and other software.
-PowerShell cmdlets "wrap around" existing functionality.
-The intent with this tactic is to provide an administrator-friendly, more-consistent interface between administrators and a wide range of underlying functionality.
+A key design goal for PowerShell was to leverage the large number of APIs that already existed in Windows, Windows Management Instrumentation, .NET Framework, and other software.
+PowerShell cmdlets generally wrap and expose existing functionality instead of implementing new functionality.
+The intent was to provide an administrator-friendly, more-consistent interface between administrators and a wide range of underlying functionality.
 With PowerShell, an administrator doesn't need to know .NET, WMI, or low-level API coding, and can instead focus on using the cmdlets exposed by PowerShell.
 In this regard, PowerShell creates little new functionality, instead focusing on making existing functionality more accessible to a particular audience.

 Grammar

 PowerShell's developers based the core grammar of the tool on that of the POSIX 1003.2 KornShell.

 However, PowerShell's language was also influenced by PHP, Perl, and many other existing languages.

-Named Commands
+Named commands

-Windows PowerShell can execute four kinds of named commands:
+PowerShell can execute four kinds of named commands: